-- Swallowing difficulties are always present.
+- Swallowing difficulties are very frequent.
 Signs and symptoms of swallowing difficulties such as a meal time longer than 30 minutes, recurrent chest infections, unintentional weight loss, and choking when eating or drinking should be considered. - Severe bulbar dysfunction increases the patient risk for aspiration and hampers the elimination of airway secretions.
-In addition, it may impede successful use of NIV. - In case of choking use MI-E; if it is ineffective consider emergent tracheal intubation.
+In addition, it may impede successful use of NIV. - In case of choking use MI-E or manual assisted coughing; if it is ineffective consider emergent tracheal intubation.

-SPINAL MUSCULAR ATROPHY (SMA) TYPE 1
+SPINAL MUSCULAR ATROPHY (SMA) TYPE 2